London Contractors Discussion Group

 Carla Louisse

-Added 24 days ago
+Added 2 months ago

 Toronto says it wants more housing, but it’s making it harder to build the very homes that could help solve the crisis.
 The Ontario government recently made it legal to build sixplexes almost anywhere in the city, but developers say city policies — especially development charges, or DCs — are blocking progress.
 DCs are fees the city charges builders to help pay for things like roads, parks, and water systems.
 The idea makes sense in theory, but in practice, they’re making sixplexes too expensive to build.